 L’Anse aux Meadows

-The site has an informative and entertaining interpretive center, where you will learn a great deal about the Norsemen presence in this secluded area.
-There are artifacts which date back to the 11th century.
+If you’re a fan of the Viking history then the on-site interpretive center has much in store for you.
+You will learn a great deal about the Norsemen presence in this secluded area and the excavated artifacts which date back to the 11th century.
 Expect to find some intriguing ruins, a carpentry, and a metalworking site as well.

 Anasazi Ruins in Utah-Cedar Mesa

-Initially, they were hunters and gatherers, but then around 300-600 A.D, they started building pit-houses.
-These cliff dwellers developed the plantation of crops such as squash, beans, and corns.
-They were also talented since you can find petroglyphs and pictographs dated between 2000-800 years ago.
+Initially, they were hunters and gatherers, but then around 300-600 A.D, they started building pit-houses with mysterious petroglyphs and pictographs.
 By 1300 A.D the Puebloans mysteriously abandoned their habitat and moved towards northern Mexico, into the Rio Grande Valley.
 Unfortunately, the majority of the ruins are not protected, so it is recommended to take cautious care while visiting the place.